• Skip to main content

 Parish Picnic

 The primary function of this group is to plan the annual Parish Picnic that is held in the month of June and includes food, games for children and adults, raffles and music.
-The responsibilities are to participate and recruit volunteers to assist in the various game and food booths and other jobs related to the picnic.
+The responsibilities are to coordinate and recruit volunteers to assist in the various game and food booths and other jobs related to the picnic.
 The group meets as needed during the year.

 st-francis-church-volunteers